ahnguyen17/CompassAI/memory-bank/progress.md

     - Admins can create/edit/delete "Custom Models" under a provider, linking them to a base model and adding a custom system prompt.
     - Chat page model selector now displays both base models and custom models, grouped by provider.
     - Selecting a custom model in the chat page automatically applies its system prompt during AI response generation.
+- **Load Last Viewed Session:** The chat page now loads the most recently viewed or interacted with session by default, instead of the most recently created one.
+This is achieved by tracking and sorting sessions by a `lastAccessedAt` timestamp in the backend.

 ## What's Left to Build
 - Further testing and refinement of existing features.